tecoevo/tecoevo.github.io/pages/philosophy.md

 **Basic safety:**

-Need to list contacts of local safety officers in Wü
+TODO: Need to list contacts of local safety officers in Wü

 ### Group culture <a name="culture"></a>
 ---------------------